Max Muncy Preview, Player Props: Dodgers vs. Rockies

 Max Muncy At The Plate

-- Among qualifying batters in MLB play, he ranks 130th in batting average, 61st in on-base percentage, and 31st in slugging.
+- Among qualified hitters, he ranks 130th in batting average, while his on-base percentage ranks 54th and he is 29th in slugging.

-- In 45.4% of his games this year, Muncy has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in 11 contests.
+- Muncy has picked up an RBI in 45.8% of his games this season, with more than one RBI in 19.8% of his games.
+He has also driven in three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.